callmevishu/MaskRCNN_HumanPose_Estimation/README.md

 https://github.com/Superlee506/Mask_RCNN_Humanpose

-Dataset was downloaded from COCODataset.org
+Dataset was downloaded from COCODataset.org.
+Some sample images are present in the 'images' folder, however need to download following dataset files and unzip them to the 'images' folder.

 Train - http://images.cocodataset.org/zips/train2017.zip